tsackton/taelgar/Time/Calendar Eras.md

 - Drankorian Reckoning, which dates years from the founding of Drankor.
 The new year in Drankorian Reckoning begins on January 1st.
 - Dwarven Reckoning, which dates years since the beginning of time at the end of [[the Riving]].
 The new year in Dwarven Reckoning begins on March 17th of the human calendar.

+> Note: The founding of Drankor was in 4133 in the Dwarven Reckoning, so to convert between Dwarven and Drankorian reckoning, add or subtract 4133

 However, other calendar eras may occasionally be used, including:
 - Dunmari reckoning, which counts dynastic years, and counts the new year from the Festival of the New Dawn, on January 23rd.
 - Sembaran reckoning, which counts regnal years, and counts each year from the monarch's coronation.